fuglaro/filet-cloud/README.md

 * Take control of your privacy.
 * Storage sizes are only limitted by your hardware.
 * Solution that favours reliability and simplicity over feature-creep.
-* Slick web interface that runs over a standard filesystem and never gets out of sync.
+* Fast, featured, and simple web interface that runs over a standard filesystem and never gets out of sync.
 * Supports multiple accounts within an organisation without the complexity of web-admin interfaces.

 This main interface to the data is via an SFTP server over a standard SSH connection.
 A surprising number of clients support this interface and it's a big productivity win to be able to use things like rsync and ssh.
 Account management is as simple as using Linux user accounts and SSH authentication.
 A core part of this project is the SFTP webserver also from the filet project series (https://github.com/fuglaro/filet-cloud-web) which gives access via a webpage.